 “It is apparent that the agenda of SIRC, SMC and allied organisations is to support the UK government’s economic policy to promote Biotec and telecommunications technology.
 This may explain why people with no real qualifications in science communication were able to reach positions that essentially became the public face of the British scientific establishment.
 It also explains why the UK scientific and medical establishment, aware that a large part of scientific funding comes from industry sources, are willing partners in allowing PR organizations with a pre-determined agenda to speak for them and champion government economic policy over the public interest.”

-As descried above, both Science Media Centre and its sister group Sense About Science launched with projects defending genetically engineered foods.
-SMC frequently offers experts who are critical of studies that raise concerns about GMOs.
+Both Science Media Centre and its sister group Sense About Science launched with projects defending genetically engineered foods.
+SMC frequently offers experts who are critical of studies that raise concerns about genetically modified crops and foods and other biotechnology experiments.
 Examples include:

 “These comments [quoted in the SMC release] are inaccurate and thus spread misinformationabout our paper.
 We have been informed that it is not the Science Media Centre’s policy to post responses, such as ours, to commentariesthat they commission/post on their website,” Antoniou said.
 The study authors posted their response here.